Halimah Yacob: Personal life

 Halimah is married to Mohammed Abdullah Alhabshee, and they have five children.
 Mohammed graduated from NUS with a Bachelor of Science degree in physics.
 It was also where he first met Halimah.

-Although Halimah is categorised as an Indian Muslim due to her father's descent, she ran for the 2017 presidential election as a Malay candidate and identifies herself as a Malay Muslim.
+Halimah identifies as a Muslim.
+Although she is categorised as "Indian" on her National Registration Identity Card (NRIC) based on her paternal lineage under the CMIO framework, she ran for the presidential election as a "Malay" and identifies herself as part of the Malay–Muslim community.

 Awards and honours

 Honours

 On 22 May 2023, President of Kazakhstan Kassym-Jomart Tokayev awarded Halimah the Order of Friendship 1st class.
-Later on 29 October 2023, she was awarded the Order of Temasek (with high distinction) for serving Singapore with distinction over four decades and for her lifetime of devoted and distinguished service.
+On 29 October 2023, she was awarded the Order of Temasek (with high distinction); her citation stated that she had "served Singapore with distinction over four decades".